Farlwastaken/nms-2.0-v1.2.1/README.md

-# Network Management System for O2Network's IoT Powerlink Smart Box With Docker
+# Containerized Network Management System for O2Network's IoT Powerlink Smart Box

 ## A fully functional project using a script written in Python that collects data from multiple Smart Boxes, pipelines it to InfluxDB, and displays it on a Grafana dashboard.